-If your instructor provided you with an Excel spreadsheet for recording your data, follow his/her directions for determining the distance modulus.
-Record your value for DM in Table 4.
-Now jump down to Step 2.
+If your instructor provided you with an Excel spreadsheet for recording your data, follow his/her directions for determining the distance modulus DM.
+Record your value for DM in Table 4 and then jump down to Question 3.

 If you used the graphs provided with the lab and plotted your data by hand, follow these instructions: